 It was on July 17, 1953, that the first democratically elected Panchayat assumed office in Kumarakom.
 The following 10 years, the village council took over the administration.
 After elections in 1963, the second Panchayat assumed office.
 The third Panchayat came into power in 1980.

-The Panchayats became even more powerful democratic bodies with the enactment of the Kerala Panchayat Raj Act and the Kerala Municipality Act in 1994.
-They would now have to elect three representatives – one for Grama Panchayat, one for Block Panchayat, an intermediate level of a governing body constituting members from neighbouring Panchayats, and a third representative for the District Panchayat, the governing body at the district level.
+With the enactment of Kerala Panchayat Raj Act and the Kerala Municipality Act in 1994, the Grama Panchayats in Kerala, including Kumarakom became more powerful democratic bodies.
+In the following Panchayat elections, the villagers of Kumarakom, like all voters of Kerala, had to elect three representatives – one for Grama Panchayat, one for Block Panchayat, an intermediate level of governing body constituting members from neighbouring Panchayats, and a third representative for the District Panchayat, the governing body at the district level.

-Proportional representation is encouraged and hence, one sees viewpoints that cover a wide range of viewpoints and political affiliations.
-The Panchayat is responsible for the administration of various government institutions like primary schools, the Krishi Bhavan (Village Agriculture Office), Health Centres and the Ayurvedic, Homeo and Veterinary dispensaries.
+The Panchayat also oversees the administration of various government institutions on the premises such as primary schools, the Krishi Bhavan (Village Agriculture Office), health centres and the Ayurvedic, homeo and veterinary dispensaries.